CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    }
    ```

-1. In Azure portal, search for **Deploy a custom template** service.
+1. In the Azure portal, search for **Deploy a custom template** service.
 You will use this Azure service to deploy your custom ARM template.

    ![](../../media/challenge3-azure-custom.png)